hack-r/ml_project/ml_project_writeup.md

 1. functions.R -- which loads my libraries and custom functions
 2. data.R -- which imports and cleans the data
 3. run_analysis.R -- which builds and executes my machine learning algorithm

+## Outcome
+The outcome variable was `classe`, which categorizes the manner in which exercisers completed their exercises.

 ## Getting the Data
 ### Reading Data